Visit Stonehenge – The Essential Visitors Travel Guide

 Stonehenge welcome sign

-All you need to know to about Stonehenge
+All you need to know to about visiting Stonehenge

 Pippa Rogers, New York USA

-We had a great time seeing Stonehenge while also visiting Windsor Castle and the Roman Baths.
-It was also useful being able to take the shuttle bus to the Stones from the Visitor Centre as my wife isnt the best walker and so it made for a more relaxing experience.
+We had a fantastic time visiting the stone circles, Windsor Castle, and the Roman Baths.
+The shuttle bus from the Visitor Centre to the Stones was especially helpful, as my wife isn’t the best walker.
+It made our experience much more relaxing.

 David Williams, California USA

-I have visited many National Trust sights across the UK but Stonehenge is my favourite by far.
-I recently went for Summer sostice and it was amazing to experience the vibe and it was a bit surreal to think that people have been doing this for thousands of years.
+I’ve visited many National Trust sites across the UK, but my Stonehenge visit is my favourite by far.
+I recently went for the Summer Solstice, and it was amazing to experience the vibe.
+It felt surreal to think that people have been doing this for thousands of years.

 Amanda B, Warrington UK